vinceimbat/vinceimbat/content/2023 annual review.md

 One evening, while walking around the buildings of the Department of Forestry in the University of the Philippines Los Baños (UPLB) and thinking about the outline of the essay I'll write, I caught myself using the word "faith" to describe what I'm doing.
 To pursue a creative project due in ten days after three weeks of working for money at a time when my financial security is still questionable, I told myself, is an act of faith.
 "Faith" is one of several words (including God, spiritual, and religious) that I've tried to avoid since leaving the Jehovah's Witnesses in 2012.
 Now, like my religious past, I'm forced to confront this word, question my aversion to it, and think of the possibility of reintegrating it into my daily language.

-On April 1, with much faith, I managed to put together [[essays/traversing liminality through walking|a five-thousand-word entry], which I happily sent to AILAP.
+On April 1, with much faith, I managed to put together [[traversing liminality through walking|a five-thousand-word entry]], which I happily sent to AILAP.
 About three weeks later, I received an email from AILAP telling me that my entry landed me a seat as a fellow at the ANWW20, where I was joined by seven other young writers from different parts of the Philippines in three days of intense workshop.

 ![Participants at the ANWW20](anww20-all.jpg)